 - Code conflicts

-That’s just the tip of the iceberg as it’s hard to name all the possible troubles.
+That’s just the tip of the iceberg as it’s hard to list all the possible troubles.
 In this case, you can fix these issues or just migrate the data once again.
 Both options require time and resources, which will postpone the launch of your M2 store.

 That’s why it’s important to create a copy of your Magento 1 store.
 It’s the best way to attempt migration and document errors to solve them as quickly as possible.
 When the primary data is migrated and double-checked, it’s time to move to the next stage.